DestroyedClone/RiskOfBulletstorm/README.md

 # Risk of Bulletstorm
 A mod for Risk of Rain 2 that plans to add custom content, modified from Enter The Gungeon.
 Currently Multiplayer untested.

-There's a config, but I'm not sure if it works.
 Feel free to message me in the Risk of Rain 2 Modding discord for any broken junk or suggestions.
 ***
 # Dependencies
 BepInEx and R2API
 ThinkIvis - TILER2
-Jarlyk - EliteSpawningOverhaul

 # Compatibility with other mods
 1. **Classic-Items** : Beating Embryo Support